 There’s a new metric on the block: measuring the prosperity of a city by the number of green spaces, flora and fauna.
-Nine Elm’s vast areas of brownfield land are now being transformed into new open space with an abundance of parks and gardens.
+Nine Elms’ vast areas of brownfield land are now being transformed into new open space with an abundance of parks and gardens.

-There’s parks, public squares, footpaths, cycle lanes, sports pitches, outdoor shopping areas and a variety of outdoor recreation spaces all integrated into one amazing network.
+There are parks, public squares, footpaths, cycle lanes, sports pitches, outdoor shopping areas and a variety of outdoor recreation spaces all integrated into one amazing network.

-The creation of beautiful, interesting and well used outdoor space is the central aim of the masterplan.
-The area is being designed not just to cater for local residents and businesses, but to be a leisure, shopping, culture and tourist destination in its own right, attracting visitors from across London and beyond.
+The creation of beautiful, interesting and well-used outdoor space is the central aim of the masterplan.
+The area is designed not just to cater for local residents and businesses, but to be a leisure, shopping, culture and tourist destination in its own right, attracting visitors from across London and beyond.
 It is becoming a place where people come to relax, shop, play, eat, drink, walk and run.

 A continuous green corridor will stretch through the district from west to east – providing a beautifully landscaped, green and car-free pathway from Battersea Power Station all the way to Vauxhall Cross.
 Along its route the park will open out into a variety of open spaces and will extend off into the new developments, connecting other public squares, shopping parades, hotels, parks and gardens.

 This extraordinary green ribbon will be entirely open to the public and a focal point for shopping, sports, leisure and recreation and outdoor events.

 It will offer a new pedestrian and cycle route through the centre of Nine Elms – a green and pleasant alternative to the main road.
 At four key spots along the way, it will connect to the Thames River Path to offer visitors the chance to switch between the park and water’s edge by foot or by bike.